Gadiguibou/gadiguibou.github.io/_notes/a-new-start.md

 [Midnight by Lianne La Havas - Live At The Roundhouse](https://open.spotify.com/track/4JhXwkrqCelFuWaGzWemMa?si=l8iPyROEQOKDhAMXojm_AQ)

 This one's kind of a hint at what's coming next week.
-I've got a lot more of her songs I'd like to share with the world.
+I've got a lot more of her songs I'd like to discover.

 I'll try to keep this post short nevertheless.